twentyOne2x/attnmarkets-docs/pages/users/for-launchpads-and-incubators.md

 1. Offer **revenue-backed financing** as a native part of your launchpad.
 2. Combine **vesting tokens** and **future fee commitments** into structured deals.
 3. Share in the economics of:
-   - advances,
+   - advances
-   - credit lines,
+   - credit lines
    - and yield products built on top of your best projects.
+4. Provide projects with a standard **revenue account** that can also earn on idle balances.

 ---